slamice/wri/Book-And-Article-Reviews/Books.md

 Scratch: Writers, Money, and the Art of Making a Living - Manjula Martin

 Capitalist Realism: Is There No Alternative? - Mark Fisher

+Capital in the Twenty-First Century - Thomas Piketty, Arthur Goldhammer

 Oblomov - Ivan Goncharov, David Magarshac